ibm-mas/cli/docs/commands/install.md

                                                   Require approval after the Maximo Visual Inspection workspace has been configured

 More:
-  --accept-license                                Accept all license terms without prompting --dev-mode                                      Configure installation for development mode --no-wait-for-pvc                               Disable the wait for pipeline PVC to bind before starting the pipeline
+  --allow-special-chars                           Allow special characters for users username and ID --accept-license                                Accept all license terms without prompting --dev-mode                                      Configure installation for development mode --no-wait-for-pvc                               Disable the wait for pipeline PVC to bind before starting the pipeline